chasefranks/chasefranks.github.io/_posts/2017-10-27-the-birth-of-a-stackframe.md

 ![](/images/birth-of-a-stack-frame/1.png)

-The opcode 0xb6 stands for `invokevirtual` and is responsible for invoking a method.
-The two bytes immediately following the opcode are used to build and index into the run-time constant pool table.
+The opcode 0xb6 represents the `invokevirtual` instruction, which is responsible for invoking a method.
+The two bytes immediately following the opcode are used to build an index into the run-time constant pool table.
 This is how it works.

-First, the operand stack of the stack frame corresponding to the current method is prepared with the object reference to call the method on (obj_ref) and the arguments of the method (let's say arg1, arg2):
+First, the operand stack of the stack frame corresponding to the current method is prepared with the object reference to call the method on and the arguments of the method:

 ![](/images/birth-of-a-stack-frame/11.png)

 This the responsibility of all the bytes coming before 0xb6.
+In the diagram above, those bytes would have pushed `arg2`, `arg1`, and then `obj_ref` onto the operand stack, probably using `load` instructions.

 Then the JVM encounters the `invokevirtual` opcode 0xb6.
-The two bytes following the opcode, 0x00 and 0x16, are embedded operands of the opcode that the JVM will use to lookup the method from the constant pool table.
+The two bytes following the opcode, 0x00 and 0x16, are *embedded* operands of the opcode that the JVM will use to lookup the method from the constant pool table.
+We call them embedded operands because they are arguments of the opcode embedded in the bytecode stream.

 ![](/images/birth-of-a-stack-frame/12.png)